Looking to Sponsor a Maid-time help in your apartment in Dubai? Here’s what you need to know.

 - There is a standard contract template you need to adhere to.
 You can get this either from the Ministry of Interior or via your prospective worker’s employment agency.
 This new standardized contract was brought in to streamline the legal process and safeguard the interests of both employer and domestic worker.

-The contract covers aspects such as the type of work, degree of health care offered working hours, holiday time, air tickets provision and how disputes must be resolved.
+Before sponsoring a maid in your apartment, devise a contract covers aspects such as the type of work, degree of health care offered working hours, holiday time, air tickets provision and how disputes must be resolved.

 - A maximum of eight hours per working day.